Tahiti: Air

 Faʻaʻā International Airport is located 5 km from Papeʻete in the commune of Faʻaʻā and is the only international airport in French Polynesia.
-Because of limited level terrain, rather than levelling large stretches of sloping agricultural land, the airport is built primarily on reclaimed land on the coral reef just off-shore.
+Because of the limited terrain, rather than leveling large stretches of sloping agricultural land, the airport is built primarily on reclaimed land reclaimed from the coral reef just offshore.

 International destinations such as Auckland, Honolulu, Los Angeles, Paris, San Francisco, Sydney and Tokyo are served by Air France, Air New Zealand, Air Tahiti Nui French Polynesia's flag carrier, Hawaiʻian Airlines, United Airlines, and French Bee.

-Flights within French Polynesia and to New Caledonia are available from Aircalin and Air Tahiti; Air Tahiti has their headquarters at the airport.
+Flights within French Polynesia and to New Caledonia are available from Aircalin and Air Tahiti; Air Tahiti has its headquarters at the airport.

 Ferry

 The Moʻorea Ferry operates from Papeʻete and takes about 45 minutes to travel to Moʻorea.
-Other ferries are the Aremiti 5 and the Aremiti 7 and these two ferries sail to Moʻorea in about half an hour.
-There are also several ferries that transport people and goods throughout the islands.
+Other ferries are the Aremiti 5 and the Aremiti 7, which sail to Moʻorea in about half an hour.
+Several ferries transport people and goods throughout the islands.
 The Bora Bora cruiseline sails to Bora Bora about once a week.
 The main hub for these ferries is the Papeʻete Wharf.

 Roads

 Tahiti has a freeway that runs across its west coast, starting in Arue and continuing across the Papeʻete urban area.
-From there, it continues along the west coast of Tahiti Nui through smaller villages and turns east toward Taravao where Tahiti Nui meets Tahiti Iti.
+From there, it continues along the west coast of Tahiti Nui through smaller villages and turns east toward Taravao, where Tahiti Nui meets Tahiti Iti.
 The freeway transitions into a thin paved road at Teahupoʻo.

+Emergency

+The Joint Rescue Coordination Centre (JRCC) Tahiti watches out for emergency signals and coordinates search and rescue in a certain world area.